diceyecid/Parallax-Background-Generation/README.md

   + `1` for global subpatch best matching
   + `2` for row-by-row subpatch best matching
   + `3` for row-by-row best matching

++ `--generation_only`
+  raises a flag option to run only the Graphcut generation part.
+  This will not take the pixelization and recolouring options into account.

 Pixel art background involves many artistic choices to suit your preference, we encourage you to try experimenting different options yourself